-- 1.1 This is a covering report relating to a Limited Resource Consent application by A & J Maurenbrecher and D & A Evans which seeks to subdivide 52 and 80 Raymond Road, Haumoana to create 12 Lifestyle lots in the Plains Production Zone. - 1.2 This agenda can be viewed on the Council website and a reference hardcopy is held at the Ground Floor Reception, Council's Civic Administration Building, Lyndon Road East, Hastings. - 1.3 For ease of reference the recommendation from the attached Planner's Report is also set out below, as part of this covering report.
+1.1 This is a covering report relating to a Limited Resource Consent application by A & J Maurenbrecher and D & A Evans which seeks to subdivide 52 and 80 Raymond Road, Haumoana to create 12 Lifestyle lots in the Plains Production Zone.

+- 1.2 This agenda can be viewed on the Council website and a reference hardcopy is held at the Ground Floor Reception, Council's Civic Administration Building, Lyndon Road East, Hastings and at each of the district libraries (in Havelock North, Flaxmere and Hastings). - 1.3 For ease of reference the recommendation from the attached Planner's Report is also set out below, as part of this covering report.